xmgbautista/xmgbautista.github.io/_pages/about.md

 I received my Ph.D. in Economics from the University of Houston. <br>
 <br>
 My research interests are in quantitative macroeconomics and household finance.
-The questions I am typically interested in focus on household financial decision-making and the distributional effects of macroeconomic policies.
+The questions I am typically interested in focus on household financial decision-making and the heterogeneous effects of macroeconomic policies.
 Wy work to date broadly covers the topics of household debt, consumer theory, financial inclusion, and the macroeconomic aspects of labor economics.
 </p>